bmatcuk/elm-webaudio/README.md

 elm-webaudio
 ============

+This project is abandoned!
+It has been superseded by [trotha01's implementation](https://github.com/trotha01/elm-webaudio).

 **ABANDONED**: This project has been abandoned.
 When this library was authored, there was no good way to put a functional wrapper around a very non-functional API such as WebAudio.
 I thought this was a decent attempt, for the time.
 Since